 “Thanks Laura.
 I think you’re right, it’s a bigger job than what the two of us can do on our own.
 I really appreciate your helping us.”

 As if I’d ordered it, the doorbell rang.
 I answered it, and let Tony and Heather in.
-Laura led Heather to the family room and I directed Tony there as well.
+Laura led Heather to the closet and I directed Tony there as well.
 He left his wallet and cell with Mrs. W. Our setup seemed to be working.

 Everyone else seemed to arrive at about a minute or two apart, so Tom and I with Laura and Sara’s assistance were kept very busy answering the door, showing them where they could leave their outer clothes or change into their swimsuits, where they could leave anything valuable with Mrs. W, and taking six-packs and twelve-packs of sodas that some brought with them.